AryehRotberg/HiRISE-3.2/README.md

 # HiRISE-3.2

-A personal project to replicate the results of the "Deep Mars" paper by Wagstaff et al. In this project I will be using a pretrained model ResNet50V2 to classify mars landmarks orbital images.
-The model produces a result of 92% accuracy in the test set.
+In this project I will be using a pretrained model ResNet50V2 to classify mars landmarks orbital images to replicate the results of the "Deep Mars" paper by Wagstaff et al.

+A personal project to replicate the results of the "Deep Mars" paper by Wagstaff et al.

 #### Contents:
 - map-proj/: Directory containing individual cropped landmark images